cisco2001/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	contains script that replaces characters

 # File: 12-newest_files
 	a script that prints 10 newest files in current directory

+# File: 13-unique
+	script that prints only unique words line by line